 - This trope = The Ageless + Nigh-Invulnerability

 - Retroactive Immortality - A character can die, but won't stay dead.

 - Biological Immortality - A character is immune to the ravages of time, although usually still mortal to physical injury.

 - Force of Will

 - Spare Bodies

 - How to become immortal? - Methods by which a mortal character can actively cheat death.
-Key word being actively, once the method is stopped or reversed, they become mortal again.
+Key word being actively, once the method is stopped or reversed, they either die or become mortal again.

 - Incomplete Immortality